 Activities

-The Trust is supported by its members who receive its Newsletter three times annually.
+The Trust is supported by its members.
 Trustees / Members of the Council of Management are elected at the AGM which is usually held in July.
 The Trust is affiliated to the IWA and is represented on various bodies and organisations.
 Much of the Trust’s time is spent in lobbying for the protection of the historic infrastructure and regeneration of the canals – with a view to realising the aspiration of unifying the Neath, Tennant and Swansea canals to form the Swansea Bay Inland Waterway.

 Following the demise of its trip-boat, the Thomas Dadford, due to its deteriorated condition after 25 years of service on the Neath Canal, the Trust is keen to secure a suitable replacement once the condition of the canal and facilities have been realised.